 \section{Simulations}

-In this section, we implement simulations to examine the finite sample behavior of our proposed extremal QTE estimator \eqref{ExtremeQTEestimator} and the confidence interval \eqref{ConfidenceInterval}, and compare them to other methods.
-All simulations were carried out in R and the code is made available at \url{https://github.com/ddeuber/extremal-qte-heavy-tailed}.
+We conducted simulations to examine the finite sample behavior of our proposed extremal QTE estimator \eqref{ExtremeQTEestimator} and the related confidence interval \eqref{ConfidenceInterval}, and to compare them to other methods.
+All simulations were carried out in R and the code is available at Github.